dedis/popstellar/fe1-web/docs/README.md

 │
 ├── features                 # independent features in the system │
-│   ├── digital cash             # feature dealing with digital cash │   │
-│   ├── events                   # feature dealing with events happening in a LAO │   │
-│   ├── evoting                  # feature dealing with E-Voting and Elections │   │
-│   ├── home                     # feature dealing with the app's home screen │   │
 │   ├── lao                      # feature dealing with the notion of a LAO, showing the typical feature structure │   │   ├── components             # feature components │   │   ├── errors                 # feature errors definition